One of the most common freshwater fish in the aquarium hobby today, and quite often the most unusual, is the Black Molly.

 The optimal ratio that we recommend is 3 females to each male.
 Male Mollies are aggressive breeders, so providing more females will help divide the attention between them, to prevent any one female from receiving constant attention.

 Failing to stick to this ratio, or one thereabouts, you may find that your females will become too stressed to eat and could potentially die.

 It is often thought that Black Mollies are best served in Brackish waters, but that’s not the case at all.
 While it’s true that they can survive in almost any water conditions, they will be better off kept in freshwater tanks.

-At least 20 gallons should be the minimum, but if possible, a 45-gallon tank will be a lot better.
+The best tank size for a Black Molly is at least 20 gallons but if possible, a 45-gallon tank would be much better.

 In terms of pH and temperature, we would recommend that you keep your Black Mollies in water that is between 70 and 80 degrees Fahrenheit, with a pH that is closer to the harder, more alkaline side of the spectrum (7.5 – 8.2).

 Mollies are very sensitive to changes in water parameters, so it’s important that you keep the tank environment as consistent as possible.